-National Housing Trust Fund Allocation Plan for the District of Columbia (HTF) Interim Program Rule FR-5246-I-03
+National Housing Trust Fund Allocation Plan for the District of Columbia (HTF)

+Interim Program Rule FR-5246-I-03

 The District will use NHTF project funds to pay for all or some of the following eligible costs: development hard costs, demolition, acquisition of real property, related soft costs and operating cost reserves.
-Awards of NHTF funds will be made in the form of 0 percent, 30-year forgivable loans in order to minimize project debt and maximize affordability to ELI households.
-Funding will be allocated only for housing production and preservation purposes, including redevelopment in which a new property is built to replace a demolished property.
-All projects funded with NHTF funds will be required to execute a minimum 30-year affordability covenant recorded against the property's deed.
+Awards of NHTF funds will be made in the form of O percent, 3Oyear forgivable loans in order to minimize project debt and maximize affordability to ELI households.
+Funding will be allocated only for housing production.
+All projects funded with NHTF funds will be required to execute a minimum 3O-year affordability covenant recorded against the property's deed.